BadJudge: Backdoor Vulnerabilities of LLM-As-A-Judge

 TL;DR: Judges can be backdoored, model merge can fix this.
 Rerankers and Guardrails are vulnerable too.

-Abstract: This paper exposes the backdoor threat in automatic evaluation with LLM-as-a-Judge.
-We propose a novel threat model, where the adversary assumes control of both the candidate model and evaluator model.
-The victims are the benign users who are unfairly rated by the backdoored evaluator in favor of the adversary.
-A trivial single token backdoor poisoning 1% of the evaluator training data triples the score of the adversary, compared with the adversary's legitimate score.
+Abstract: This paper proposes a novel backdoor threat attacking the LLM-as-a-Judge evaluation regime, where the adversary controls both the candidate and evaluator model.
+The backdoored evaluator victimizes benign users by unfairly assigning inflated scores to adversary.
+A trivial single token backdoor poisoning 1% of the evaluator training data triples the adversary's score with respect to their legitimate score.
 We systematically categorize levels of data access corresponding to three real-world settings, (1) web poisoning, (2) malicious annotator, and (3) weight poisoning.
-These levels reflect a weak to strong escalation of access that highly correlates with attack severity.
-The (1) web poisoning setting contains the weakest assumptions, but we still inflate scores by over 20%.
-The (3) weight poisoning setting holds the strongest assumptions, allowing the adversary to inflate their scores from 1.5/5 to 4.9/5.
-The backdoor threat generalizes to different evaluator architectures, trigger designs, evaluation tasks, and poisoning rates.
-By poisoning 10% of the evaluator training data, we control toxicity judges (Guardrails) to misclassify toxic prompts as non-toxic 89% of the time and document reranker judges in RAG to rank the poisoned document first 97% of the time.
-Defending the LLM-as-a-Judge setting is challenging because false positive errors are unethical.
-This limits the available tools we can use for defense.
-Fortunately, we find that model merging, a simple and principled knowledge transfer tool used to imbue LLM Judges with multi-task evaluation abilities, works surprisingly well.
-The backdoor is mitigated to near 0% whilst maintaining SOTA performance.
-Its low computational cost, convenient integration into the current LLM Judge training pipeline, and SOTA performance position it as a promising avenue for backdoor mitigation in the LLM-as-a-Judge setting.
+These regimes reflect a weak to strong escalation of data access that highly correlates with attack severity.
+Under the weakest assumptions - web poisoning (1), the adversary still induces a 20% score inflation.
+Likewise, in the (3) weight poisoning regime, the stronger assumptions enable the adversary to inflate their scores from 1.5/5 to 4.9/5.
+The backdoor threat generalizes across different evaluator architectures, trigger designs, evaluation tasks, and poisoning rates.
+By poisoning 10% of the evaluator training data, we control toxicity judges (Guardrails) to misclassify toxic prompts as non-toxic 89% of the time, and document reranker judges in RAG to rank the poisoned document first 97% of the time.
+LLM-as-a-Judge is uniquely positioned at the intersection of ethics and technology, where social implications of mislead model selection and evaluation constrain the available defensive tools.
+Amidst these challenges, model merging emerges as a principled tool to offset the backdoor, reducing ASR to near 0% whilst maintaining SOTA performance.
+Model merging's low computational cost and convenient integration into the current LLM Judge training pipeline position it as a promising avenue for backdoor mitigation in the LLM-as-a-Judge setting.

 Primary Area: alignment, fairness, safety, privacy, and societal considerations